TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-01_OSI_stack.md

 - UDP: User Datagram Protocol - Less reliable transmission protocol (but useful for video streaming for example, where you'd rather miss a byte than reload all the time)
 - Duplex/Half-Duplex/Simplex - Duplex: two-way simultaneous communication.
 Half-Duplex: two-way, but not simultaneous communication.
 Simpex: One-way communcation.
 - QUIC: Quick UDP Internet Connections
+- Encapsulation: Every layer in the model "Encapsulates" the data of the previous model with new data required by that protocol (such as adding a IP address in layer 3 (network) or the request headers in layer 7 (html)).
+Every time this encapsulation has happened, the transmitted data has a different name (segment, packet, frame).

 ### Sources
 - https://en.wikipedia.org/wiki/OSI_model